-Tokenization strategies play a critical role in pretraining large language models (LLMs), influencing model efficiency, generalization, and performance across downstream tasks.
-Transformer-based architectures such as BERT \cite{devlin_bert_2019}, RoBERTa \cite{liu_roberta_2019}, and GPT \cite{radford_language_2019} rely on effective tokenization to balance vocabulary size, sequence length, and computational cost.
+Tokenization strategies play a critical role in pretraining LLMs, influencing model efficiency, generalization, and performance across downstream tasks.
+Transformer-based architectures such as Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin_bert_2019}, Robustly Optimized BERT Pretraining Approach (RoBERTa) \cite{liu_roberta_2019}, and Generative Pretrained Transformer (GPT) \cite{radford_language_2019} rely on effective tokenization to balance vocabulary size, sequence length, and computational cost.